 Top 10 Eldrazi in Magic: The Gathering

-Any Magic player worth their Black Lotus knows of the fierce Eldrazi creature subtype.
+Any spellcaster worth their Black Lotus knows of the fierce eldrazi creature subtype.
 These mighty behemoths cost massive amounts of mana but enter the field with unparalleled power, toughness, and special abilities.
-Most are colorless, meaning you can put them in any deck, making it hard to predict when your opponent might have tucked one away into their build.
+Most are colorless, meaning you can put them in any deck, making it hard to predict when your opponent might have concealed one in their build.

 10. Kozilek, the Great Distortion